polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 ## Future Directions and Related Material

+Future improvements could include:
-In the future, ZK proofs could be used to avoid the need to re-encode the data to verify that the encoding was done correctly.
+- Using ZK proofs to eliminate the need for re-encoding data to verify correct encoding

-In addition, we should remove the requirement for collators to compute the erasure root for the collator protocol to work.
+- Removing the requirement for collators to compute the erasure root for the collator protocol